My Castle Campus©

 At El Castillo, we personally design and deliver programs that fit your class' ultimate goals.

-A total of USD 35,000 will cover a class of 30, staying for 5 days/4 nights, with all-inclusive services (i.e. lodging, food, customized educational program, and use of all facilities).
+A total of USD 35,000 will cover a class of 30, staying for 5 days/4 nights, with all-inclusive services (i.e. lodging, food, customized educational program, leisure activities and access to all of the hotel facilities).

 As it is the case with Buenos Aires, visiting Cordoba is essential to learn about Argentina.
 Each of these cities has a very different culture, because the founding goals were dissimilar: Cordoba was founded in 1573 as an educational icon –led by the Jesuits, while Buenos Aires was founded in 1536 as a secondary port.
 Cordoba owns a great tradition of entrepreneurship, exhibits a more family-focused pace of life, and is regarded as “La Docta” (The Learned) for its many universities and academic achievements.